-For many English-language teachers, living in Berlin is a dream.
-It’s a vibrant city with amazing art, music, and nightlife, but relatively inexpensive compared to cities like London, Paris, or New York.
+Living and teaching in Berlin is a dream for many English-language teachers.
+Located in the center of Europe, the German capital is a vibrant city with amazing art, music, and nightlife, but relatively inexpensive compared to cities like London, Paris, or New York.
 Berlin is indeed wunderbar–which makes it a competitive place to try to set up shop as an English trainer, whether you teach kids, adults, or business English.
-If you’re considering moving to Berlin, here are some things to keep in mind when looking to land your first English teaching job.
+If you’re considering moving to Berlin, here are some things to keep in mind when looking to land your first teaching job.

 There are a lot of native speakers teaching English in Berlin…